SunLite9/Formula-1-Data-Analysis/README.md

 I wanted to take a look at how the points differed from drivers on a race by race basis and highlight the differences in driver lap times on select tracks.
 Additionally, I wanted to examine how the seasons/races are influenced on the mechanical failures of the vehicles.

 This is all done through google colab.
-I have linked the files in the project.
+I have linked the data files in the folder f1pro.